aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 there are three tribunals responsible for civil and criminal matters within Vatican City; three other tribunals rule on issues pertaining to the Holy See

-note: judicial duties were established by the Motu Proprio of Pius XII on 1 May 1946
+note: judicial duties were established by the Motu Proprio of Pope PIUS XII on 1 May 1946

 Political parties and leaders: